justforpaperuse/QR_FL/README.md

 # QR_FL
-The code has not been sorted out, but the structure is as shown below the CNN architecture of MNIST and Fashion-MNIST
+The code has not been sorted out, but the structure is as shown below.\\
+The CNN architecture of MNIST and Fashion-MNIST
 ![image](https://user-images.githubusercontent.com/84163763/118209928-27c43500-b49c-11eb-9d3d-84e1c0cdfa8f.png)

 The AlexNet neural network and CNN neural network of cifar10